mauriciolp/inter-rel-net/readme.md

 # Interaction Relational Network
-Code used at paper "Interaction Relational Network for Mutual Action Recognition".
+Code used at paper "Interaction Relational Network for Mutual Action Recognition" in IEEE Transactions on Multimedia (TMM).

 It contains an implementation of our Interaction Relational Network (IRN), an end-to-end NN tailored for Interaction Recognition using Skeleton information.